rainjs/rainjs/doc/source/proposals/minification.rst

 JavaScript and CSS Minification
 ===============================

-Minification is important for fast to load web applications.
+Minification is important to load web applications faster.
 The scope of this research is to reduce the page load time by decreasing the number and size of the requests performed by the browser.
 The number of requests is decreased by combining multiple CSS or JavaScript files in a single file.
-The request size is reduced by removing white space and applying other compression algorithms that gives you smaller files while preserving the same functionality, e.g.: name mangling, stripping comments etc.
+The request size is reduced by removing white spaces and applying other compression algorithms that gives you smaller files while preserving the same functionality, e.g.: name mangling, stripping comments etc.

 The minification will be performed as a predeployment step using a SDK command like ``rain minify`` which will generate the minified files for each component.
-It might be desired that this command generates a new RAIN project containing only the minified files instead adding the minified files in the current project.
+It might be desired that this command generates a new RAIN project containing only the minified files instead of adding the minified files in the current project.

 -----------------------
 JavaScript Minification